s-baumann/FixedPointAcceleration.jl/docs/src/4_Applications.md

 chol_of_covar_matrix = LowerTriangular(cholesky(covar_matrix).L)
 ```

 Now normal numerical integration routines does not scale well with the number of dimensions and this distributions has 100 dimensions.
-As a result we will instead infer the integral through the use of an array of Sobol numbers:
+As a result we will instead infer the integral through the use of the Sobol sequence:
 ```
 # We create an array of values for integrating cheaply
 using Sobol